Model Tampering Attacks Enable More Rigorous Evaluations of LLM Capabilities: Experiments

 \textbf{Embedding-space attacks, latent-space attacks, pruning, and benign fine-tuning empirically \textit{correlate} with input-space attack successes.} In \Cref{fig:scatter} these three model tampering attacks tend to have positive correlations with input-space attack successes with $p$ values near zero.\footnote{Points are not independent or identically distributed, so we only use this ``$p$'' value for geometric intuition, and we do not attach it to any formal hypothesis test.} In these plots, we size points by their unlearning score and display the Pearson correlation weighted by unlearning score.
 Full results are in \Cref{app:full_unlearning_results}.
 This suggests that embedding-space attacks, latent-space attacks, pruning, and benign fine-tuning are particularly able to predict the successes of held-out input-space attacks.

-\textbf{Fine-tuning attack successes empirically \textit{upper bound} input-space attack successes.} LoRA and Full fine-tuning performed differently on different attacks.
+\textbf{Fine-tuning attack successes empirically offer conservative estimates for input-space attack successes.} LoRA and Full fine-tuning performed differently on different attacks.
 However, together, the max of the two did as well or better than the best-performing input-space attack on 64 of 65 models.
 This suggests that model tampering attacks could be used to develop more cautious estimates of a model's worst-case behaviors than other attacks.

-\textbf{Model tamperings are predictive of the success of proprietary attacks from the UK AI Safety Institute (UK AISI). } To more rigorously test what model tampering attacks can reveal about \textit{unforeseen} input-space attacks, we analyze their predictiveness on proprietary attacks from the UK AI Safety Institute.
+\textbf{Model tampering attacks are predictive of the success of proprietary attacks from the UK AI Security Institute (UK AISI). } To more rigorously test what model tampering attacks can reveal about novel input-space attacks, we analyze their predictiveness on proprietary attacks from the UK AI Security Institute.
 These attacks were known to the `red team' authors ( UK AISI affiliates) but were not accessible to all other `blue team' authors.
 We conducted these attacks with the same data and approach as all of our other input-space attacks.
 Results are summarized in \Cref{fig:aisi_scatter} with full results in the Appendix.
 Correlations are weaker than before, but pruning and benign fine-tuning still correlate with attack success with a $p$ value near zero.
 Also as before, fine-tuning attack successes often tend to be as strong or stronger than input-space attacks.
 However, this trend was weaker, only occurring for 60 of the 65 models.
 See \Cref{app:ukaisi} for full results and further analysis of UK AISI evaluations.